ASauvage/NXBootLogo_Maker/README.md

 ## How to use

-python file need ips.py and Pillow Library.
+python files need ips.py and Pillow Library.

 Execute the exe file and type the output's folder name (if it doesn't exist, it will be creating).